Notice of Pre-AIA or AIA Status

 Mitchell is considered to be analogous to the claimed invention of Nagayama because they are in the same field of electric machines.
 It would have been obvious to one of ordinary skill in the art at the time of the invention to incorporate the known cylindrical induction-motor structure taught by Mitchell into the pole-change vehicle drive system of Nagayama, because Nagayama already teaches a vehicle traction system employing a pole-change induction motor to improve operating efficiency across different speed ranges, and Mitchell teaches a conventional and well-known induction motor geometry suitable for such applications.
 Combining Mitchell's induction-motor structure with Nagayama's pole-changing control scheme would have been a predictable design choice yielding expected results, without changing the principle of operation of either reference.

-Regarding claim 2/1, Nagayama in view of Mitchell teaches the vehicle drive system according to claim 1.
+Regarding claim 2/1, Nagayama in view of Mitchell and Ono teaches the vehicle drive system according to claim 1.

 Nagayama further teaches the driving operation by the driver includes an accelerator operation(Col.6 Lines 55-65, Nagayama controls motor operation based on driver demand for driving force/torque; in an electric vehicle, such driver demand is inherently provided via an accelerator operation),

-and the circuitry being configured to increase the number of poles of the stator when the required drive power is large (Col. 48, lines 30-40, Nagayama discloses increasing the number of poles in low-speed, high-torque operating regions, which correspond to conditions where required drive power is large),
+and the circuitry is configured to increase the number of the poles of the stator based on required drive power (Col. 48, lines 30-40, Nagayama discloses increasing the number of poles in low-speed, high-torque operating regions, which correspond to conditions where required drive power is large).

-Regarding claim 3/1, Nagayama in view of Mitchell teaches the vehicle drive system according to claim 1.
+Regarding claim 3/1, Nagayama in view of Mitchell and Ono teaches the vehicle drive system according to claim 1.

 Nagayama further teaches the driving operation by the driver includes a brake operation (Col. 9 Lines 30-40, Nagayama controls motor operation based on vehicle operating conditions and required torque, which inherently includes driver braking operations in an electric vehicle),

-Regarding claim 4/1, Nagayama in view of Mitchell teaches the vehicle drive system according to claim 1.
+Regarding claim 4/1, Nagayama in view of Mitchell and Ono teaches the vehicle drive system according to claim 1.

 Conclusion